Musicals101.com

 b.
 April 13, 1871 (Stanley, Falkland Islands) - d.
 June 16, 1971 (Richmond, UK)

 After the failure of Captain Kidd (1910), Hicks and Terriss concentrated on comedy roles and music hall tours.
-Their one return to musical comedy, Cash on Delivery (1917), confirmed the wisdom of their new career course.
-Hicks wrote numerous screenplays and made several film appearances in his later years, including Lambeth Walk (1939) -- a film version of Me and My Girl.
+Their brief return to musical comedy, Cash on Delivery (1917), confirmed the wisdom of their new career course.
+Hicks was knighted in 1935.
+He wrote numerous screenplays and made frequent film appearances in his later years, including the title role in Scrooge (1935) and playing "Sir John" in Lambeth Walk (1939), the film version of Me and My Girl.
 Terriss enjoyed a long retirement, living to see her 100th birthday.

 Thompson, Fred